SATHVIK2416/wi-lo-st/README.md

-# 🎥 Video Stream WebApp
+# 🎥 Video Stream WebApp with Live Audio

-A web application that allows you to upload video files from your file explorer and stream them over your local network (WiFi).
-Perfect for sharing videos with others on the same network!
+A comprehensive web application that allows you to upload video files from your file explorer and stream them over your local network (WiFi), plus **live audio streaming** from your laptop to all connected devices in real-time!

-## ✨ Features
+## ✨ Enhanced Features

 - 📁 **File Upload**: Drag and drop or click to select video files from your computer
 - 🎬 **Video Streaming**: Stream videos with adaptive quality and seek support
+- 🎤 **Live Audio Streaming**: Stream your laptop's audio live to all connected devices
-- 🌐 **Network Sharing**: Share videos with anyone on your local WiFi network
+- 🌐 **Network Sharing**: Share videos and audio with anyone on your local WiFi network
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile devices
-- 🎯 **Multiple Formats**: Supports MP4, AVI, MOV, MKV, WebM, M4V
+- 🎯 **Extended Format Support**: MP4, AVI, MOV, **MKV**, WebM, M4V, FLV, WMV
 - 📊 **File Management**: View, play, and delete uploaded videos
 - 🔗 **Easy Sharing**: Copy direct video URLs to share with others
+- 👥 **Real-time Connection Status**: See how many devices are connected
+- 🎚️ **Audio Level Visualization**: See live audio levels while streaming

 ## 🚀 Quick Start